vinceskahan/weewx-sdr-howto/README.md

 #  unmapped: {'dateTime': 1709518369, 'usUnits': 16, 'soil_moisture_percent.001260.FOWH51Packet': 39.0, 'boost.001260.FOWH51Packet': 0.0, 'soil_moisture_raw.001260.FOWH51Packet': 217.0, 'freq1.001260.FOWH51Packet': None, 'freq2.001260.FOWH51Packet': None, 'battery_ok.001260.FOWH51Packet': 0.778, 'battery_mV.001260.FOWH51Packet': 1400.0, 'snr.001260.FOWH51Packet': None, 'rssi.001260.FOWH51Packet': None, 'noise.001260.FOWH51Packet': None}
 ```

 What's that mean ?
-It meahs that we know its data elements and values and we have enough info to map it to the weewx db.
+It means that we know its data elements and values and we have enough info to map it to the weewx db.
 Lets map it to the soilMoist1 element.

 ```
     [[sensor_map]]